Core Java. Lecture #2

 • There isn’t one!

-• You can list multiple statements separated by commas in for(…) and try(…) blocks
+• You can list multiple statements separated by commas in for(…) blocks (a tribute to the C language):

 if (yourSales >= target)